intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 many reasons why per-flow designs are problematic: scalability, need to release information about individual user’s individual activities, etc. Perhaps designs that work on aggregates would work better.

-## Incentives and Business Models

-Incentives are a well understood problem in general but perhaps not fully internalised for APN or QoS-like designs; a principle might be that both receiver and sender of information must acquire tangible and immediate benefits from the communication, such as improved performance,

-A related issue is understanding whether there is or is not a business model or ecosystem change.
-Some designs may work well without any monetary or payment or cross-administrative domains agreements.
-For instance, I could ask my packets to be prioritised relative to each other and that shouldn’t affect anything else.
-Some other designs may require a matching business ecosystem change to support what is being proposed, and may be much harder to achieve.
-For instance, requesting prioritisation over other people’s traffic may imply that you have to pay for that which may not be easy even for a single provider let alone across many.

 # Acknowledgments